vikash0837/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Vikash Kumar is a graduate student at Indian Institute of Science.
+He is part of Visual Computing Lab in Computational and datasceince department.
+His research interests include Computer Vision problmes and their realworld applications, particularly Deep Learning based domain adaptation and learning in frequency domain.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He graduated from Indian Institute of Technoloy with bachelors degree in Electronics and Electrical Engineering.